C2SP/CCTV/ML-KEM/README.md

   * Intermediate values for testing and debugging each intermediate step and partial algorithm.

+  * "Unlucky" vectors that require an unusually large number of XOF reads.

   * Accumulated vectors (derived from the reference pq-crystals implementation) for testing randomly reachable edge cases without checking in large amounts of data.